You hear it all the time; “Protein is important”. It’s true, but it can get overwhelming to figure out how to get enough protein in your food.

 Overall though, I think a protein bar is more suited if your goal is to lose some pounds.
 It's a healthy way to help you stay full during the day since it contains more carbohydrates, and may also help you acquire enough protein on a reduced-calorie diet or meal.

 Protein powders are better than protein bars for people whose dietary goal is to gain muscle.
 Protein shakes have way more protein amounts for every serving.
 If you give it a go, it will definitely help you get enough protein to build muscle strength.
+You might want to see our list protein powder for muscle gain.

 There are different protein sources available and it can be challenging to pick the best one.
 Ultimately, the question should be, "Which one do you think is best for you?"